Sustainability

 Major CO2 reduction

 ‘It involves about 1,000 containers annually that we used to move from Rotterdam to Susteren by truck’, says director Nick Zelissen.
 Inland transport fits in well with Zelissen’s sustainability strategy, which includes gas-free warehouses, movement-sensor-based LED lighting and waste separation at all of its locations.
-Calculations according to the GLEC standard (Global Logistics Emissions Council, source: Joint Corridors Off-Road) confirm the sustainable nature of waterway-based container transportation.
+Calculations according to the GLEC standard (Global Logistics Emissions Council, source: Joint Corridors Off-Road) confirm the sustainable nature of inland waterway container transport.

 Insight and flexibility